Discover your policy value in seconds:

 - Policy size

 To give you an idea of what to expect, the average payout on a life settlement is 22% of the face value.
-In that case, a policy with a face value of $1 million would net you $220,000.
+That means a policy with a face value of $1 million could net you $220,000.